nlicari1/Songs_Streamed_2024/README.md

 ## Executive Summary
 This report provides a comprehensive analysis of Spotify streaming data from the past five years, with a focus on uncovering trends that can support strategic decision-making.
 Key areas of analysis include top-performing content, seasonal behaviors, cross-platform performance, playlist impact, and TikTok influence.
-All insights are tailored to inform content strategy, marketing initiatives, and partnership opportunities for Spotify's continued platform growth.
+All insights are tailored to inform content strategy, marketing initiatives, and partnership opportunities to support Spotify's continued platform growth.

 ---